esphome/esphome-docs/components/images.rst

     To use images you will need to have the python ``pillow`` package installed.
     If you're running this as a Home Assistant add-on or with the official ESPHome docker image, it should already be installed.
-Otherwise you need to install it using ``pip install pillow``.
     Additionally, if you want to use SVG images (including MDI images), you will additionally need to have the python ``cairosvg`` package installed.

-    If you're running this as a Home Assistant add-on or with the official ESPHome docker image, it should also already be installed.
-Otherwise you need to install it using ``pip install cairosvg``.
+    Use ``pip install "esphome[displays]"`` to install these optional dependencies with the versions that ESPHome requires.

 And then later in code: